apache/flink/docs/dev/table/sql.zh.md

 // SQL query with a registered table
 // register the DataStream as table "Orders" tableEnv.registerDataStream("Orders", ds, "user, product, amount");
-// run a SQL query on the Table and retrieve the result as a new Table Table result2 = tableEnv.sqlQuery(
+// run an SQL query on the Table and retrieve the result as a new Table Table result2 = tableEnv.sqlQuery(
   "SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'");